derek-perry/wiki.cosmoscleaner.com/docs/clutter/aluminum.md

 ## Description
 ![](../static/clutter/clutter-aluminum.png "Aluminum Image"){ align=right }
 Aluminum is the most abundant [clutter](/clutter "All Clutter Types") type.
-It has a value of $10 and a weight of 10g.
+A single unit of 000000 has a value of $10 and a weight of 10g.